StephenHuang3/StephenHuang3/README.md

 I'm a third-year **Computer Science student at the University of Waterloo** 📚, specializing in Machine Learning and Full Stack Development.
 My career goal is to innovate and make a significant impact as a Machine Learning Engineer.

-I'm eager to apply my skills in a challenging co-op position for the Winter and Summer of 2025.
+I'm eager to apply my skills in a challenging co-op position for the **Winter and Summer of 2025**.

-## Skills
+## Skills 🔭

 <div align="left">
 <p>Languages</p>